-Sandy Jeglum is a video editor and documentary filmmaker with over a decade of experience creating short and feature-length documentaries, branded content for non-profit organizations, and content for digital media.
+Sandy Jeglum is a video editor and documentary filmmaker with over a decade of experience creating short and feature-length documentaries, branded videos, and digital content.
 Driven by the power of storytelling to expand perceptions and promote social change, Sandy loves contributing to projects that encourage a more equitable world.

-With credits that encompass all stages of production, Sandy’s enjoys shaping stories as an editor the most.
-Experienced with Premiere Pro, the Adobe Creative Suite, and AVID Media Composer, Sandy’s latest projects include assistant editing for the feature-length documentary Sam Now (in production) and editing for the feature-length documentary Above the Bamboo Room (in production).
+With credits that encompass all stages of production, Sandy enjoys shaping stories as an editor the most.
+Experienced with Premiere Pro, the Adobe Creative Suite, and AVID Media Composer, Sandy’s latest projects include editing the feature-length documentary Take Hands (2022), the short documentaries Reimagining Freedom West and Artful Ashes (2022), and the feature-length documentary Above the Bamboo Room (in production).

-Some of the film festivals that have screened these projects include:
+Select film festivals that have screened these documentaries include: